luweiguo511/BankSwitch/README.md

 ### Connecting with EFR Connect App ###
 With the EFR Connect App, connect to the device and view the sensor data that is sent from the EFR32BG22 device (via notification).
 Click the notify button, you should see the sensor data get updated regularly.
-You could move the oritention of the TB to see this change.
+You could move the oritention of the Thunderboard to see this change.

 ### Recap ###